Unicare aces at documenting rehabilitation results

 The article is available in another language

-It required a lot of resources for nine clinics to send assessments by mail, and to have all patients fill them out manually.
-Unicare did not always receive the assessment forms in return and constantly had to remind patients to return them.
+It required a lot of resources for nine clinics to send measure by mail, and to have all patients fill them out manually.
+Unicare did not always receive the measure forms in return and constantly had to remind patients to return them.
 The data was fragmented, and the answers had to be inserted into other computer systems manually.

 In order to compile data from nine units to ensure adequate documentation, and to provide the best treatment, it was necessary to procure an integrated solution.
 In addition to retrieving information about the patients, Unicare wanted to extract data that met the national requirements for quality measurement in patient-reported data.